Skip to content

 Cons

-• - Straps can loosen during intense play
+• - Elastic straps loosen after 20-30 minutes of intense play

 • - No medical-grade certification

-• - Foam padding absorbs sweat and needs frequent cleaning
+• - Foam absorbs sweat and needs cleaning after every use

 review qiancheng face mask basketball nose guard budget